-iii.
+iv.
 Long-term debt, debentures and preferred shares

 The Company issues long-term debt, debentures and preferred shares which may be comprised of embedded derivatives, debt and equity components.
-In determining the fair value of the Company's long-term debt, debentures and preferred shares on the date of issuance and at the date of the consolidated statement of financial position, management uses internally developed models.
-This method requires the input of a number of assumptions including estimated market rate of interest and timing and quantity of forecasted revenues.
+In determining the fair value of the Company's long-term debt, debentures and preferred shares on the date of issuance, and at the date of the consolidated statement of financial position, management uses internally developed models.
+This method requires the input of a number of assumptions including estimated market rate of interest.
 These assumptions are determined using management's best estimates and involve inherent uncertainties.
-They are reviewed quarterly and may have a significant impact on the estimates of fair value of the embedded derivatives and debt components.
+They are reviewed quarterly and may have a significant impact on the estimates of fair value of the embedded derivatives, certain warrants and debt components.

-iv.
+v.
 Warranty provision